-The movement of unskilled rural workers seeking employment in major urban areas leads to ethnic and cultural frictions.
-Unemployment and poverty lead to civil unrest and crime.
+The movement of unskilled rural workers seeking employment in major urban areas has lead to ethnic and cultural frictions here.
+Unemployment and poverty can also lead to civil unrest and crime.

-The easiest solution is to keep away from squatter settlements in the major urban areas when unaccompanied by a trusted local.
-It's advisable to look like a local.
+The easiest solution is to keep away from squatter settlements in the major urban areas if you are unaccompanied by a trusted local.

-Car travel in PNG can prove challenging.
-There is no nationwide road network.
-Most rural roads are in a poor state of repair.
+Car travel in PNG is challenging.
+There is no nationwide road network, and most rural roads are in a poor state of repair.

 During the rainy season (November to May) landslides occur on the Highlands Highway between Lae and Mt Hagen, resulting in road closures and lengthy delays.